SimonaKolarova/CS50-s-Introduction-to-Computer-Science/README.md

 # CS50's Introduction to Computer Science
 A repository for course work submitted for the ["CS50's Introduction to Computer Science"](https://cs50.harvard.edu/x/2020/) course.

-## In this branch all coursework written in C is compiled.
+## In this branch coursework written in C is compiled.

 ### [Problem set 5](https://cs50.harvard.edu/x/2020/psets/5)
 - Speller: A programme that spell-checks text files (examples provided in `texts`) against a dictionary of words (provided in `dictionaries`) using a hash function.